 Why You'll Love This Recipe

-- Simple Ingredients Just 4-Ingredients: Boneless pork chops (thin chops), fresh lime, jerk seasoning, and olive oil.
+- Simple Ingredients Boneless pork chops (thin chops), fresh lime, jerk seasoning, and olive oil.
 That's it!

-Also, trimming off the visible fat from meat is an easy way to reduce the amount of saturated fat in a meal.
+Trimming off the visible fat from pork chops is an easy way to reduce the amount of saturated fat.

 Ingredient Notes

-- Lime This recipe calls for the zest and juice of one lime.
+- Lime Balances out the strong flavors in jerk seasoning.
 Zest the lime before slicing it in half to get the juice out.
-Use a microplane or the microplane side of a box grater to get the zest.

 How to Cook Boneless Pork Chops